EMBRYOPSIDA Pirani & Prado

 In most studies Acorus is sister to all other monocots (e.g. Duvall et al. 1993a, b; Soltis et al. 2007a; Moore et al. 2010; Morton 2011; Hertweck et al. 2015; Ross et al. 2015; Luo et al. 2015).
 However, Stevenson et al. (2000) suggested a rather different set of relationships - [Acoraceae + most of Alismatales] [Araceae + all other monocots]].
 Davis et al. (2001) found that a clade [Acoraceae + Alismatales (as delimited here)] was sister to other monocots, and this position was found in the morphological analysis of Doyle and Endress (2000).
 Davis et al. (2004) noted that this latter set of relationships was not found when rbcL sequences were analysed alone, but it appeared when mitochondrial atpA sequences were analysed, both alone and in combined analyses (see Davis et al. 2006: four genes, two nuclear and two chloroplast, matK also supports this relationship).
 Petersen et al. (2015a: 2 chloroplast and 5 mitochondrial [atp1 very influential] genes, morphological data) found the relationships [Tofieldiaceae [Araceae [Acoraceae [Alismataceae ...]]]], although support for the position of Acoraceae was not strong.
 Thadeo et al. (2015: characters from morphology and all three genomic compartments) obtained similar relationships.
 Finet et al. (2010) found that Acorus and Asparagales formed a clade sister to all other monocots, but this is probably a sampling problem; no Alismatales were included in the analyses.
 Some characters of floral development are consistent with an Acoraceae-Alismatales relationship (e.g. Buzgo 2001).

 Mitochondrial genes showed a much higher rate of change in Acoraceae and many Alismatales, but not Tofieldiaceae and Araceae; Acoraceae linked with the fast-evolving group (G. Petersen 2006c).
 Indeed, Petersen et al. (2006b) found trees based on mitochondrial data to be in general rather incongruent with those based on plastid data.
-Here Orchidaceae grouped with Dioscoreaceae and Thismia, and the positions of Liliales, Asparagales and Dasypgonoaceae were very labile.
+In the former Orchidaceae grouped with Dioscoreaceae and Thismia, and the positions of Liliales, Asparagales and Dasypgonaceae were very labile.
 Although such incongruences might "equally well refute the phylogenies based on plastid data" (Petersen et al. 2006b: p.
-59), rather, how the mitochondrial genome evolves - and the atp1 gene seems especially problematical - is the issue (see Petersen et al. 2015a: detailed discussion, focus on Acoraceae).
+59), it is rather how the chondrome evolves - and the atp1 gene seems especially problematical - that is the issue (see Petersen et al. 2015a: detailed discussion, focus on Acoraceae).
 Interestingly, there is a three-nucleotide deletion in the atpA gene in Acoraceae and Alismatales, although not in Cymodoceaceae or Tofieldiaceae in the latter (Davis et al. 2004).

 Qiu et al. (2010) found Asparagales to be sister to all remaining monocots other than Alismatales, although support for this position was not very strong and Petrosaviales were not included.
-However, when included, Petrosaviaceae (both genera) formed a clade sister to the remaining monocots (e.g. Chase et al. 2000a; Davis et al. 2004; Givnish et al. 2005: ndhF gene alone; S. W. Graham et al. 2006; Magallón et al. 2015; Lam et al. 2018; Givnish et al. 2018b).
-Although Petrosaviales have commonly been placed as in the tree here (e.g. A.P.G.
-IV 2016), recent studies have recovered a [Petrosaviales + commelinid] clade (Gitzendanner et al. 2018a: plastome data, support poor) or a [Petrosaviaceae + Asparagales] clade (H.-T. Li et al. 2019: 90% bootstrap), so the position of this little clade is rather up in the air - see also Gitzendanner et al. (2019b).
+However, when included, it was Petrosaviaceae (both genera) that formed a clade sister to the remaining monocots (e.g. Chase et al. 2000a; Davis et al. 2004; Givnish et al. 2005: ndhF gene alone; S. W. Graham et al. 2006; Magallón et al. 2015; Lam et al. 2018; Givnish et al. 2018b).
+Although Petrosaviales have commonly been placed as in the tree here (see also A.P.G.
+IV 2016), recent studies have recovered a [Petrosaviales + commelinid] clade (Gitzendanner et al. 2018a: plastome data, support poor) or a [Petrosaviaceae + Asparagales] clade (H.-T. Li et al. 2019: 90% bootstrap), so the position of this little clade perhaps rather up in the air - see also Gitzendanner et al. (2019b).
 However, in the plastome analysis of Li et al. (2021) Petrosaviaceae were in their earlier position, but one wonders what nuclear genes may have to say.

 Note that monocots were not found to be monophyletic in some morphological studies such as those by Hay and Mabberley (1991); Araceae were independently derived from broad-leaved angiosperms, perhaps from Nymphaeales.
 Some morphological cladistic studies have placed net-veined monocots as sister to all other monocots, suggesting that this leaf venation was plesiomorphic in the monocots (Stevenson & Loconte 1995, see also Dahlgren et al. 1985; Yeo 1989; X.-X. Li & Zhou 2006, etc.); the broad-leaved angiosperm outgroups have similar foliar features.
 This harks back to some ideas of Lindley (1853), who thought that the monocots that had leaves with reticulate venation, which he called dictyogens, were intermediate between the exogens (dicots) and the endogens (other monocots).
 Morphological cladistic analyses of the net-veined taxa by themselves (Conran 1989) also suggested relationships which now seem rather unsatisfactory.
 The analysis of morphological characters alone in monocots has tended to produce trees with little resolution and little support for those branches that are resolved (e.g. Li & Zhou 2006: support only for Alismatales minus Aracaeae and for Zingiberales).
 Focussing on the single character of apocarpous gynoecium, Endress (1995b) suggested that Triuris (Pandanales-Triuridaceae) might be a rather basal monocot.
 Even in an analysis of fifteen chloroplast genomes, the five monocots included were not always monophyletic (Goremykin et al. 2005), while Duvall et al. (2006) discuss other studies in which monocots appear not to be monophyletic - the 18S gene is implicated in producing this topology.
 Acorales were sister (99% ML bootstrap!) to eudicots in the PHYC analysis of Hertweck et al. (2015).